Vitalij3703/StarStrike/README.md

      for the damages it may do, as it is the user's fault. </h2>

 <h1>StarStrike</h1>
-Want to DDOS your website?
-Want to DDOS your network?
+Want to DOS your website?
+Want to DOS your network?
 This is the tool to do that!

 Made for Starbreak project by N E T W O R K 0 group.
 StarStrike made by Vitalij3703 (aka solez).